beinarovic/airpay-symfony-bundle/README.md

 2) Usage
 ----------------------------------

 This bundle is used as a service, you can retrieve it from the container.
-This service is the `AirpayManager`, that doeas all the magic.
+This service is the `AirpayManager`, that does all the magic.

 <pre>
 $airpaymanager = $this->get('beinarovic_airpay_manager');
 </pre>

 ## The Form
-This bundle use Symfony forms.
+This bundle uses Symfony forms.
 You must create the payment entity, this is realized dy the `AirpayManager`, configure it and render a form for it.

 <code>
     $airpaymanager = $this->get('beinarovic_airpay_manager');